kad-ecoli/GoFDR/README.txt

 Usage:

+1. Decompress function annotation by
+   "bunzip2 database/annotations/noiea_confirmed_iea_annotations.txt.bz2"

-1.Set UniProt protein sequence database in "database/uniprot_sequence" directory; (Because the size of sequence database is very huge, we didn't include it in this source code package.
+2.Set UniRef90 protein sequence database in "database/uniprot_sequence/uniref90.fasta"; (Because the size of the latest sequence database is very huge, we didn't include it in this source code package.
 You may download it from http://www.uniprot.org/downloads)

-2.Input sequence of query protein in "in_data/sequences" directory, named with its ID such as "Query1";
+3.Input sequence of query protein in "in_data/sequences" directory, named with its ID such as "Query1";

-3.List all IDs of query proteins in "in_data/query_list" file;
+4.List all IDs of query proteins in "in_data/query_list" file;

-4.Run "perl src/run.pl #uniprot_db_name#"
+5.Run "perl src/run.pl"

-5.Check "out_data/[MF,BP,CC]/#ID#_final.txt" for prediction result.
+6.Check "out_data/[MF,BP,CC]/#ID#_final.txt" for prediction result.

 ################################